JosephWong123/Blackjack/README.md

-# Blackjack
+# Fun Projects
+Includes:
-Simple text-based Blackjack game.
-Includes a card counting feature to show the current running count when indicated.
+-Text based Blackjack game which reveals the current running count when necessary (can support multiple players).
+-Password generator (can be set to generate with different lengths and strengths)